PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/cwpp/view_registry_scan.md

 ***Prerequisite***:

 * Make sure that you have deployed a Defender.
-For more details, see the [Deploying Defender](/prisma-cloud/docs/cwpp/deploy-defenders/) worlflow.
+For more details, see the [Deploying Defender](/prisma-cloud/docs/cwpp/deploy-defenders/) workflow.

 * Obtain an authorization token by [Authenticating a user](/prisma-cloud/api/cwpp/post-authenticate/) ![alt text](/icons/api-icon-pan-dev.svg)